RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/fold_from_loops/ReloadingFFL.md

-# Reloading FFL
+# Reloading FunFolDes

 # The Problem
-Let's assume that one has run **FFL** and obtained _25 candidate decoys_ that deserve further attention.
-To proper proceed with the optimisation of those designs one can either choose to treat them as normal decoys and move forward or one might want to _keep the conditions and restrictions_ of **FFL**.
+Let's assume that one has run **FunFolDes** and obtained _25 candidate decoys_ that deserve further attention.
+To proper proceed with the optimisation of those designs one can either choose to treat them as normal decoys and move forward or one might want to _keep the conditions and restrictions_ of **FunFolDes**.
 This would mean fixing the residue type of the `HOTSPOTS` as well as the correlative position between the different segments of a **motif**.
 In order to do that, there are two main content that we need to reload into the follow up _rosettascript_:

 1.  **LABELS:** In order to keep the same level of control as before, we need to reload the residue labels as they were before.